 This page contains general comments that are not intended as complete information.
 Individuals are advised to check with the Community Development Department for additional sign code information specific to your situation or business.
-Call 303-795-3748 for more information or check the online Municipal Code.
+Call 303-795-3748 to speak with a planner, call 303-795-3831 to speak with code enforcement, or check the online Municipal Code.
+Sign Permit applications may be submitted at the Permit Center, by mail, or via email to email@example.com.

 A permit is required before a sign may be erected, altered or modified in any way.
 All electrified signs require an electrical permit prior to issuance of the -sign permit.
+Permits are submitted and issued through our Permit Center.
 Sign Permit

 Types of signs allowed